Photo: Canadian Food Inspection Agency

 If you have the recalled products in your home, throw them out or return them to the store where they were purchased.

-Food contaminated with Clostridium botulinum may not look or smell spoiled but can still make you sick.
-Symptoms can include nausea, vomiting, fatigue, dizziness, blurred or double vision, dry mouth, respiratory failure and paralysis.
-In severe cases of illness, people may die.
+Food contaminated with E. coli may not look or smell spoiled but can still make you sick.
+Symptoms can include nausea, vomiting, mild to severe abdominal cramps and watery to bloody diarrhea.
+In severe cases of illness, some people may have seizures or strokes, need blood transfusions and kidney dialysis or live with permanent kidney damage.